Shakshuka (Eggs Poached in Tomato Sauce)

 Feeling a little tired of standard breakfast fare?
 This Shakshuka will shake up your morning routine or enjoy it for dinner!

 If this dish feels intimidating to you, let me relieve you of your fears.
-This is E A S Y. It looks impressive (or at least it always does to me) but it’s so simple.
+This is E A S Y. It looks impressive but it’s so simple.
 Plus it’s ready in just 30 minutes!

 I’m betting your kitchen is smelling like heaven at this point.
 I swear there is no better scent than the scent of garlic and onion in olive oil.
 Does it come as perfume?
 I’d be interested in that.

 Then everything else goes in the pan except the eggs and fresh herbs.
 While many Shakshuka recipes call for sugar, I prefer to use a tablespoon of coconut aminos.
 This cuts some of the bitterness that might exist otherwise.
 It’s definitely not a sweet dish though.
 I’m #TeamSavoryBreakfast over here.

 Let the sauce simmer for a few minutes.
 With a spoon or spatula make four wells or holes in the sauce and crack an egg in each.
 Cover.
 Now your eggs are doing their poaching magic.

 Sprinkle fresh herbs and/or feta (if you’re not dairy-free) on top when it’s all fully cooked.
 That’s it!

 What is coconut aminos?